 Anna re-joined ABR in February 2016 having originally trained at the firm before qualifying as a solicitor in 2013.
 She became a member of the criminal defence duty solicitor scheme in 2014.

 Anna defends people detained at the police station and also acts as solicitor at the Magistrates’ Crown and Youth Court.
 Having obtained Higher Rights of Audience in 2016 Anna has the necessary skills and expertise to allow her to appear as advocate when defending clients in the Crown Court as well.
-As a solicitor advocate Anna possess a qualification that few of her peers currently possess and is a recognition of Anna’s particular expertise as an advocate.

 Anna is a graduate of the University of Leeds (LLB) and the University of Manchester (LLM).
 She undertook the LPC at the College of Law in Manchester, graduating with Distinction and the Burton Copeland Award for performance in Advanced Criminal Practice.
 Prior to becoming a solicitor, Anna spent several years defending people as a Crown Court Clerk and Police Station Adviser and over the years has defended a full range of offences from minor theft and motoring offences to gang-related gun crime, serious assault and murder.
 Anna therefore has a wide range of experience in particular as a defence solicitor for those accused of sexual offences, historic sexual offences and possession of indecent images.